sga-noud/adaptive-mushroom/README.md

 [browser-mod](https://github.com/thomasloven/hass-browser_mod) | no | For displaying popus |

 ### 2. Installing the theme
 The theme defines the dashboard appearance and some variables necessary for light/dark mode.
-To make sure my theme is not overwritten by a Mushroom update, I put the file in a separate folder in the `themes` directory called `Adaptive Mushroom` next to the `Mushroom` folder that is already there if you're using that theme.
+To make sure my theme is not overwritten by a Mushroom update, I put the file in a separate folder in the `themes` directory called `Adaptive Mushroom`, next to the `Mushroom` folder that is already there if you're using that theme.
 1. Copy the `themes/adaptive-mushroom` folder to your Home Assistant `themes` directory.
 2. Add the following lines to your `configuration.yaml`:
 ```yaml